ICHydro/Riverlabs/docs/en/operation/troubleshooting/diagnostic-flowcharts.md

 # Diagnostic Flowcharts

 !!! abstract "Overview"
-    Visual decision trees for diagnosing common Riverlabs logger problems.
+    This page contains visual decision trees for diagnosing common Riverlabs logger problems.
 Follow the flowchart from symptom to solution.

 ## How to Use These Flowcharts

 1. **Identify your symptom** from the list below
 2. **Start at the top** of the relevant flowchart
-3. **Answer yes/no questions** and follow arrows
+3. **Answer yes/no questions** and follow the arrows
-4. **Arrive at a solution** or next diagnostic step
+4. **Arrive at a solution** or the next diagnostic step
 5. **Cross-reference** with detailed guides as needed

 ---